The Agile Framework in Detail

 The Agile Manifesto: Values

-Prior to the development of the Agile Manifesto, software development was bogged down, or even cancelled, as a result of changing priorities and poor communication.
-The Agile Manifesto and the Twelve Principles of Agile Software work to speed up development time, ensure adaptability, and accommodate changing business needs.
-The Agile Manifesto, in particular, is the core of the Agile Movement and designates the values and principles that drive this flexible process.
+The Agile Manifesto and the Twelve Principles of Agile Software outline the values that allow you to speed up development time, ensure adaptability, and accommodate changing needs.
+The Agile Manifesto designates the principles that drive this flexible process.

 The core values of the Agile Manifesto guide each project to high-quality development and speedy delivery of functioning, top-notch software.
 These values include:

 Individuals and Interactions Over Processes and Tools: The Agile Manifesto designates that people should be held on a higher pedestal than processes or tools, because it is the people who drive the development of software.
 Teams are more responsive to both change and customer needs, and that communication is crucial to the success of the agile process.